-One of the largest questions surrounding Donald Trump's ascent to the presidency has been how he'll manage his business empire while in office.
-Some have argued that his stake in global commerce could present a potential conflict of interest, and many have called for the Commander in Chief to step down from his outside enterprises in order to focus on the country.
+One of the largest questions surrounding Donald Trump's presidency has been how he'll manage his business empire while in office.
+Some have argued that his stake in global commerce could present a potential conflict of interest, and many have called for him to step down from his outside enterprises in order to focus on the country.
 Some may recall that Trump made controversial remarks about his involvement in Miss Universe during his campaign, and with the pageant set to air on Jan.
 29, viewers may be wondering: Is Donald Trump still connected to Miss Universe?

-According to Variety, the President actually sold the rights to the organization to WME/IMG back in September 2015.
-As reported by Variety, the financial details were not disclosed.
+According to Variety, the President actually sold the rights to the organization to WME/IMG in September 2015.
+The financial details were not disclosed.
 The deal hit just days after Trump announced via Twitter that he had bought out NBC's 51 percent share of the beauty pageant, which the network had co-owned with Trump since 2002.
-The network severed ties with the now-president in July of 2015, refusing to air Miss USA after Trump made controversial remarks about Mexican immigrants during a campaign speech.
+The network severed ties with the now-president in July 2015, refusing to air Miss USA after Trump made controversial remarks about Mexican immigrants during a campaign speech.
 Trump's statement to Bustle issued in June 2015 read in part:

 NBC also released a statement at the time, which read in part:

-Trump's controversy with the pageant didn't start and end with his comments on immigration, though.
+Trump's controversy with the pageant didn't start and end with his comments on immigration.
 His behavior during the pageants and towards the pageant contestants was a frequent topic of conversation throughout the 2016 election cycle.
-Rolling Stone dubbed him a "storied pageant creep" after incidents like a 2005 interview with Howard Stern surfaced in which Trump bragged that he often slipped backstage while the women were still getting changed — an assertion later confirmed by several participants, as reported by CBS.
-The outlet reported that he told Stern at the time:
+Rolling Stone dubbed him a "storied pageant creep" after incidents like a 2005 interview with Howard Stern surfaced in which Trump bragged that he often slipped backstage while the women were getting changed — an assertion later confirmed by several participants, as reported by CBS.
+Trump told Stern at the time:

-According to Rolling Stone, Miss California, Carrie Prejean, wrote in her memoir that he allegedly pitted women against each other by asking them to rate each others' looks, though Trump denied these claims to the New York Times. "[I would] never do that," he said.
+According to Rolling Stone, Miss California, Carrie Prejean, alleged in her memoir that Trump pitted women against each other by asking them to rate each others' looks, though Trump denied these claims to the New York Times. "[I would] never do that," he said.
 “I wouldn’t hurt people.
 That’s hurtful to people.”

 Trump also allegedly body-shamed Alicia Machado, the first Miss Universe to win under his watch.
 According to Machado, Trump had allegedly called her "Miss Piggy" because she gained weight and "Miss Housekeeping" because she's Latina.
 He later allegedly invited reporters to watch her exercise against her protests.
 "I was about to cry in that moment with all the cameras there," she told The New York Times.
 "I said, 'I don't want to do this, Mr. Trump.'
 He said, 'I don't care.'"
-When asked about these instances, according to the Times, Trump said only that "he had pushed her to lose weight" and said, "To that, I will plead guilty."
+When asked about these instances, Trump told the Times only that "he had pushed her to lose weight" and said, "To that, I will plead guilty."

-After Hillary Clinton confronted him about this alleged behavior toward Machado during a debate, Trump went on Fox & Friends where he said this about Machado, "She gained a massive amount of weight, and it was a real problem."
+After Hillary Clinton confronted Trump about this alleged behavior toward Machado during a debate, he went on Fox & Friends and said of Machado, "She gained a massive amount of weight, and it was a real problem."